Eish-1/lexiQ/Readme.md

 ## 🤝 **Contribute**

 We are always looking for contributors!
 Whether you want to help with development, report issues, or request features, we welcome you to fork the repo and submit a pull request.
-Every contribution helps to make **LegalRe** better for everyone! 🚀
+Every contribution helps to make **LexiQ** better for everyone! 🚀

 ---